Tai-Rocha/LUH2_Data/README.md

 # Global land-use and land-cover (LULC) data under historical, current, and future climatic conditions for ecologists.

+### Ps.: Finished.
-### Ps.: The complete product and dataset generated are in the submission process and will freely available in the ecoClime database (https://www.ecoclimate.org/)  as soon as possible
+### The complete product and dataset generated are in the submission process and will freely available in the ecoClime database (https://www.ecoclimate.org/)  as soon as possible.